The Fractal Dimension of Product Sets: Example of Two Sets Which Are Not Product Summable

-In \textit{The Geometry of Fractal Sets} Falconer discusses an example of two subsets $A,B$ of $[0,1]$, each of which have Hausdorff dimension $\dimh(A)=\dimh(B) = 0$, but which have a Cartesian product of dimension greater than $1$.\footnote{\cite[page 73]{falconer1986geometry}.} Falconer constructs sets which have dimension $0$ by using a sequence of subsets for which the Hausdorff dimension tends to $0$.
-This works because the Hausdorff dimension is defined as an infimum, that is, $\dimh(X)\equiv \inf\{s: \mathscr{H}^s(X) = 0\}$.
-Here we present a generalization which, aside from bringing clarity to Falconer's example, is also an interesting case of when the Hausdorff and upper Minkowski dimensions fundamentally differ, and feature the utility of the nonstandard Minkowski dimension.
+In \textit{The Geometry of Fractal Sets} Falconer discusses an example of two subsets $A,B$ of $[0,1]$, each of which have Hausdorff dimension $\dimh(A)=\dimh(B) = 0$, but which have a Cartesian product of dimension at least $1$ \cite[page 73]{falconer1986geometry}.
+Falconer constructs such sets by using a sequence of subsets for which the Hausdorff dimension tends to $0$.
+For more on the Hausdorff dimension, consult \cite{falconer1986geometry}.
+Here we present a generalization which is an interesting case of when the nonstandard Minkowski dimension, the Hausdorff dimension, and standard upper Minkowski dimension fundamentally differ, because of their respective product-summability.